gozer/nubis-dpaste/README.md

 ### Puppet
 We are using [puppet](http://puppetlabs.com/) in this example to bootstrap up our instance.
-Puppet installs and configures services such as *Apache* and *MySql*.
+Puppet installs and configures services such as *Apache* and *MySQL*.
 We are using the [nubis-puppet](https://github.com/Nubisproject/nubis-puppet) project for our module collection.
 This is conveniently installed on the *base image* (built by [nubis-base](https://github.com/Nubisproject/nubis-base)) that we are going to use as the starting image for our Packer build in the next step.
 This means that there is nothing for you to do here, however yo should be aware of this for when you deploy your own applications.

 ### Nubis Builder